hrgdavor/jsx6/libs/signal/doc/signals.md

 - pass the values to template function to produce the derived value
 - listen for changes on all dependent signals and produce new derived value on change

 Without using compiler tricks like Svelte, an **auto-magic** signal composer needs to setup a trap, then call the function and catch access to any signal during the call, and subscribe to changes.
-This may not sound like a hard task to some, but I imagine it being difficult to implement well, and also debug if something goes wrong.
+This may sound simple to implement to some developers, but I personally imagine it being difficult to implement well, and also debug if something goes wrong.